All Episodes

 Yeah, you can see that stuff moving in there.

-And that the uh the Seattle Seahawks play the Eagles tonight on Monday Night Football, and they're gonna retire Reggie White's number uh in a uh I get probably a halftime uh ceremony.
+And the Seattle Seahawks play the Iggles tonight on Monday night football, and they're going to retire Reggie White's number in a, I get probably a halftime ceremony.

-Uh nothing better than watching football in the snow, particularly when it's eighty-one degrees where we happen to be.
+Nothing better than watching football in the snow, particularly when it's 81 degrees where we happen to be.

 Greetings, my friends, and welcome.